jnk0le/Ring-Buffer/README.md

 - On cortex-m and similiar architectures, larger buffer sizes will generate larger instructions (execution might be slower due to waitstates or additional necessary instructions)
 - index_t of size less than architecture reg size (size_t) might not be most efficient (arm gcc (6.2) will generate redundant `uxth/uxtb`)
-- 8 and odd (53, 24, 48) architectures are not supported in master branch.
+- 8 and odd (53, 48, etc) bit architectures are not supported in master branch at the moment.
+Broken code is likely to be generated.

 ## example